deso-protocol/deso-workspace/libs/identity/README.md

 # @deso-core/identity

-## This is a WIP and should have a beta version published soon!
+### Disclaimer

+This is a brand new library and is a WIP.
+It has not been battle tested thoroughly and there are surely edge cases and bugs to be addressed an fixed.

 ## Quick start